-7.62x39 vs 300 Blackout: Intermediate 30-Calibers Collide
+7.62x39 vs. 300 Blackout: Intermediate .30 Caliber Cartridges Collide

 The 300 AAC Blackout and 7.62x39mm Soviet are two centerfire rifle cartridges that are extremely similar in terms of external ballistics and terminal performance.

-What is the Difference Between 7.62 x39 and 300 Blackout?
+What Is the Difference Between 7.62x39 and 300 Blackout?

-The ballistic performance of 7.62x39 and 300 Blackout is almost identical.
-However, the difference between 7.62x39 and 300 Blackout ammo is that the 7.62x39 was developed during WWII for use in the SKS and AK-47, while 300 Blackout was developed in 2010 for use in a short barreled and suppressed M4 carbine.
-Furthermore, the 300 Blackout can fire supersonic and subsonic loads while most 7.62x39 ammo will be loaded for supersonic flight.
+The ballistics of 7.62x39 and 300 Blackout ammo are almost identical.
+The difference between them is that the 7.62x39 was developed during WWII for use in the SKS and AK-47, whereas 300 Blackout was developed in 2010 for use in a short barreled and suppressed M4 carbine.
+The 300 Blackout can fire supersonic and subsonic loads, while most 7.62x39 ammo is loaded for supersonic flight.

-Is 7.62 x39 the Same as 300 Blackout?
+Is 7.62x39 the Same as 300 Blackout?

 Cartridge Specs

-One major difference between 7.62x39 and 300 Blackout is their case length, with the 7.62 being the longer of the two.
-This in turn affects the case capacity of both rounds, with the 7.62 having a higher case capacity of 35.6 gr H2O vs 26.5 gr H20 for 300 BLK.
+One major difference between 7.62x39 and 300 Blackout are their case lengths, with the 7.62x39 having the longer of the two.
+This is why the 7.62x39 has a higher case capacity: 35.6gr H2O, as opposed to 26.5gr H20 for 300 BLK.

-One interesting thing to note is that the 7.62x39 is not a true 30-caliber bullet based on the US standards of caliber measurement.
-The 300 BLK fires a 0.308” diameter bullet just like the 308 Winchester (7.62x51mm NATO), 30-06 Springfield, and 300 Win Mag.
+One interesting thing of note is that the 7.62x39 is not a true .30 caliber bullet based on the U.S. standards of caliber measurement.
+The 300 BLK fires a 0.308” diameter bullet, just like the 308 Winchester (7.62x51mm NATO), 30-06 Springfield, and 300 Win Mag.
 However, the 7.62x39 fires a 0.311” diameter bullet.

 Recoil

-Most shooters will not have any issue handling the recoil from either rifle cartridge, as both are very mild, but for recoil sensitive marksmen the 300 BLK will be the better choice.
+Most shooters will not have any issue handling the recoil from either rifle cartridge, as both are very mild.
+But for recoil sensitive marksmen, the 300 BLK will be the better choice.

 Trajectory

-Trajectory is how we quantify a bullet’s flight path as it travels downrange measured in inches of bullet drop.
+Trajectory is how we quantify a bullet’s flight path as it travels downrange, measured in inches of bullet drop.

-Obviously, a flatter shooting cartridge is preferred for shooting longer ranges, as a shooter will require fewer adjustments to their optics to compensate for bullet drop.
+A flatter-shooting cartridge is preferred for shooting longer ranges, as a shooter will require fewer adjustments to their optics to compensate for bullet drop.
 Having a flatter trajectory also means that a cartridge will be more forgiving of ranging mistakes.

 Neither the 7.62 Soviet nor 300 Blackout round is known for having an extremely flat trajectory.
 However, the 7.62x39 will have the better trajectory of the two.

-At 400 yards, the 123 grain 7.62x39 will have experienced about -44” of bullet drop while the 125 grain 300 BLK will have dropped approximately -68”.
+At 400 yards, a 7.62x39 123 grain bullet exhibits about -44” of bullet drop.
+The 125 grain 300 BLK drops approximately -68” at the same distance.

-At only 300 yards, 220 grain 300 BLK rounds have experienced around -100” of bullet drop.
-Again, this trajectory is not surprising, as subsonic loads are designed for close quarters combat, not long range shooting.
+Subsonic 300 Blackout ammo makes the 7.62x39 look like it has the trajectory of a 308 Winchester!
+At 300 yards, a 300 BLK 220 grain bullet exhibits around -100” of bullet drop.
+This is not surprising.
+Subsonic loads are designed for close quarters combat, not long range shooting.

 Ballistic Coefficient

 Ballistic coefficient (BC) is a measure of how well a bullet resists wind drift and air resistance.
 Put another way, it’s a numeric representation of how aerodynamic a bullet is.
-A high BC is preferred as this means the bullet will buck the wind easier.
+A high BC is preferred as it indicates the bullet will buck the wind more effectively.

-The 7.62x39 has an average BC of 0.27.
-Some of the heavier subsonic bullets for 300 Blackout have extremely high BC, such as the 208 gr Hornady 300 Blackout ammo (A-Max), at 0.648.
-However, 300 BLK ammo has a BC around 0.35 in general.
+The 7.62x39 has an average G1 BC of 0.270.
+Some of the heavier subsonic bullets for 300 Blackout have extremely high BCs, such as the Hornady 300 Blackout 208gr A-Max at 0.648.
+That exception aside, 300 BLK ammo usually has a BC in the ballpark of 0.350.

 Sectional Density

-Sectional Density (SD) is the measure of how well a bullet penetrates a target.
-This is extremely important when hunting big and medium sized game, as you need a bullet that can punch through thick hide, bone, and sinew.
+Sectional density (SD) is a measure of how well a bullet penetrates a target.
+This is extremely important when hunting big and medium game, where you need a bullet that can punch through thick hide, bone, and sinew.

 Hunting